Community Crime Prevention Initiative

 - Community policing - to improve neighborhood quality of life

-- Prevention/Intervention and Treatment - to promote an environment that fosters collaborative program efforts to reduce crime
+- Prevention/Intervention and Treatment - to promote an environment that fosters collaborative program efforts to reduce crime through interactions with most dangerous zip codes throughout the city

 - Neighborhood Restoration - to redevelop housing stock and increase housing options.